ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 When DEM matching is applied, the optional steps 2 and 3 are performed.
 Using this option can improve the quality of the RTC calculations, as the features in the SAR image are matched to the features in the DEM, minimizing the offsets in geometry during the backscatter normalization calculations.
 Refer to the [Terrain Correction](#terrain-correction "Jump to the Terrain Correction section of document") section for more information.

 DEM Matching is not always beneficial, however.
-If the georeferencing of the DEM doesn't match the georeferencing of the Sentinel-1 imagery, DEM matching can result in image offsets, making it difficult to overlay images for time series analysis.
+If the georeferencing of the DEM doesn't match the georeferencing of the Sentinel-1 imagery, DEM matching can result in variable offsets in the output images from one Sentinel-1 acquisition to the next, making it difficult to overlay images for time series analysis.
 Coregistration also works best when there are distinct topographic features that allow for reliable matching between the SAR image and the DEM.
 In areas that lack distinctive topographic features, there may also be substantial and inconsistent image offsets.

 The orbit files of the Sentinel-1 data are generally quite accurate, and not applying the DEM matching should output files with consistent geolocation.
 While it may not optimize the RTC calculations, it may be a better option for time series analysis, where having consistent alignment of images from one acquisition to the next is more important than optimizing the backscatter normalization.